subramanya1702/Smart-Park/README.md

 * Using database server's public/external IP: `DB_CONN_STR=x.x.x.x:{port}`
 * Testing locally: `DB_CONN_STR=localhost:{port}` or `DB_CONN_STR=127.0.0.1:{port}`

-HOSTNAME is an optional environment variable that has to be passed if the application is being run in prod mode.
+SERVER_HOSTNAME is an optional environment variable that has to be passed if the application is being run in prod mode.
 If the application is running in dev mode (running locally), it can be skipped.

 Example:

-* Using node js server's DNS: `HOSTNAME=njs.domain.com`
+* Using node js server's DNS: `SERVER_HOSTNAME=njs.domain.com`
-* Using node js server's public/external IP `HOSTNAME=x.x.x.x`
+* Using node js server's public/external IP `SERVER_HOSTNAME=x.x.x.x`

 8. Inspect the container logs and verify if the application is running without any errors
     ```sh